evildmp/vurt/articles/twelve-rules.rst

     I used Requests to find the datasheets in our specifications library on the old website, and BeautifulSoup to clean up the data for import into the new system.
 I considered deploying the app on AWS, but in the end decided it was simpler and quicker to run it locally.

 or:

     I am skilled in using Python web tools such as Django and Flask to develop web apps and RESTful APIs.
 My experience includes using Requests and BeautifulSoup for web scraping.
 I am adept at deploying apps on platforms like AWS and Heroku, enabling me to build scalable, efficient web solutions.

 The second one tries to tell rather than show - but fails even to tell anything very well.
 "Tools such as", "my experience includes", "platforms like" are intended to evoke a wide range of skills that aren't actually listed, but instead these phrases reduce everything to the same vague, generic level.

 A million different Python developers might be able to say exactly the same thing.

 The first version on the other hand sticks to a single, actual project, and mentions only the specific tools involved in it.
 It relates what actually happened.
 "I considered ... but" turns it into a miniature story, in which a protagonist acted.

 Perhaps there's only one person in the entire world of whom this particular story would be true.

 It might seem that the author of the first version is at risk of not having their skills noticed - because they aren't mentioned.
 That's simply not the case at all.
 It's obvious that someone who has created an app that uses Requests and BeautifulSoup, that they considered deploying on AWS, has a wide range of useful Python and other skills.

 We don't even need to worry particularly if this candidate is familiar with Django or Flask already - they have clearly demonstrated their ability to get things done with Python tools.

-.. _parts-not-wholes:
+.. _interviewing-rules-parts-not-wholes:

 5: Show the parts, not the whole
 ========================================

 Another way to fight off the urge to show *everything* is to remember that **we don't need to see all of something to know exactly what it is**.

 ..  sidebar::